Luis Tavares

-He is ranked as the second best light heavyweight by Combat Press as of September 2022, and second best by Beyond Kick as of October 2022.
-He first entered the Combat Press rankings in May 2017.
+He was ranked as a top ten light heavyweight kickboxer by Combat Press as between May 2017 and April 2023, and by Beyond Kickboxing between October 2022 and November 2023.

 Early life

 Tavares was born in Rotterdam, the Netherlands to Cape Verdean parents.
 He played youth football for Sparta Rotterdam, where played together with Georgino Wijnaldum, Lerin Duarte and Garry Rodrigues but later switched to kickboxing.

 Kickboxing career

 In December 2012, Tavares won his first professional title, the IRO 95 kg European title, with a fourth round knockout of Rodney Glunder.
 In March 2014, Tavares won his first professional world title, the IKA 95 kg title, with a decision win against Hicham Achalhi.
 In between these title wins, Tavares made his Glory debut, losing by knockout to Artem Vakhitov.

 In October 2015, Tavares participated in the WFL "Unfinished Business" Heavyweight tournament.
 He defeated Fred Sikking by decision in the semifinals, and Lorenzo Javier Jorge by an extra round decision in the finals.